Background

 Freedom & Security in the Schengen area

-One of the conditions related to the implementation of the Agreement stipulated that internal borders abolition would not endanger the security of the States and of their nationals.
+One of the conditions related to the implementation of the Agreement stipulated that internal borders abolition would not endanger the security of Member- States and of their nationals.
 The ruling concept of the Schengen Agreement is that freedom and security should be as closely linked as possible.

 The main rules that were adopted in the context of the Schengen Agreement, include:

-- abolition of checks at internal borders,
+- Abolition of checks at internal borders

-- harmonization of the rules regarding entry and visa conditions for a short-term stay,
+- Harmonization of the rules regarding entry and visa conditions for a short-term stay

-- strengthening of police cooperation by establishing the S.I.RE.N.E.
-Services in each Member-State,
+- Strengthening of police cooperation by establishing the S.I.Re.N.E.
+Services in each Member-State

 - enhancement of judicial cooperation